 It is true.
 Our program is unique: We are a particularly collegial, nurturing and supportive environment and an unusually research-rich setting.
 Our trainees work side by side with known research leaders in Child and Adolescent Psychiatry, who happen to also be outstanding clinicians, teachers and mentors.
 We invite you to explore the range of research interests and active studies of our distinguished faculty.
-Five of them are on the Journal of the American Academy of Child and Adolescent Psychiatry Editorial Board and our current year divisional federal funding total exceeds 6 million dollars.
+Many of them are on the Journal of the American Academy of Child and Adolescent Psychiatry Editorial Board and our current year divisional federal funding total exceeds 6 million dollars.

 Our graduates have gone on to establish themselves in a variety of professional positions ranging from private practice to community mental health to academic practice and independent research.

 Congratulations on choosing a career path in Child and Adolescent Psychiatry.
 We look forward to meeting you.